 TPT can control all aspects of the test execution.
 Thus, TPT starts the appropriate ASCET version and loads the project and experiment necessary for testing.
-The test run is fully-automatic including code generation and compiling in an ASCET-specific test environment, the ASCET experiment, or directly as C-code.
-Afterwards the tests results are automatically assessed based on all recorded data and are presented in a report.
+The test run is fully-automatic including the code generation and the compilation either directly as C-code or in an ASCET-specific test environment, that is in an ASCET experiment.
+Afterwards, the test results are automatically assessed based on the recorded data and presented in a report.
 Complex tests or test suites can be executed unattended in batch mode.

 Workflow of testing ASCET models with TPT

 A project in ASCET consists of software modules and tasks with processes.

 You can test a single module or a complete module group (integration test) from an ASCET project.

 You only need to select an ASCET project and tasks in the TPT platform configuration.

 TPT has two platforms to run tests on ASCET modules: the ASCET platform and the ASCET@FUSION platform.